1cbyc/guitar-practice/README.md

 # Guitar

 Manage your guitar practice routine with an Elixir CLI tool.
+Built this for my kid bro some months ago - it's efficient and works well.

 ## Installation